-If you select None, abbreviations will expand without the need to type a trigger.
-While some users have requested this feature, should you elect to go with this setting you will need to ensure that no two abbreviations start with the same letters.
-Otherwise, the shorter one will trigger as soon as you type it.
+If you select None, abbreviations will expand immediately as soon as they are typed, without the need to type a trigger.
+Should you elect to go with this setting, you will need to ensure that no two abbreviations start with the same letters.
+Otherwise, the shorter one will trigger as soon as you type it, every time.